Placeblock/BetterInventories/README.md

 - CraftingTableGUI: A GUI which contains a GUIPane for the 3x3 Crafting Grid and one GUIItem for the result
 - ...

+GUIs can be shown to players.
+If you do so, a GUIView will be created containing the player and the BukkitInventory.
+If you update a GUI the content will be rendered and inserted into the BukkitInventories of the Views.

 ## How to create a GUI

 There are always two ways of creating GUIs and GUISections.
 You can create them by using builders or by extending them which allows you to add extra functionality.
+Creating a GUI is easy.
+Just instantiate a GUI class.

+> Don't forget to call gui.update() after adding items to a gui!

+## ItemBuilder

+If you want to create ItemStacks for a GUIItem you can use the ItemBuilder which also has support for head texture!
+Just instantiate a ```new ItemBuilder()``` with a title and a material and there you go!

+The following operations are supported by ItemBuilder:
+- Title and Material
+- Lore
+- Enchantments
+- Item Attributes
+- Item Flags
+- Unbreakable
+- Skin Texture

+## Implemented GUISections

+There are some GUISections already implemented to make life easier.

+### PaginatorGUIPane
+A GUIPane which creates pages for several Items you add to the Paginator.

+By default, it automatically creates controls to switch the page, but if you want to create your own ones, you can disable the default controls and add your own PaginatorControlsPane

+For the position of the arrows the following options are available in the PaginatorControlsPosition enum:
+- CENTER: Both buttons are in the center of the controls GUIPane
+- LEFT: Both buttons are on the left side of the controls GUIPane
+- RIGHT: Both buttons are on the right side of the controls GUIPane
+- SPACE_BETWEEN: One button is on the right side and the other one is on the left side of the controls GUIPane
+- SPACE_EVENLY: The space between the buttons and the border is even

+### FramedGUIPane
+FramedGUIPane creates borders around your content.
+It provides a frame GUIPane where you can draw on.
+You shouldn't draw directly on the canvas as this will potentially override the border.

+Another Feature of the FramedGUIPane is the option to pass a so called "BackGUI".
+If you do so, a Back-Button will be inserted into a border which opens the passed GUI.

+### SwitchGUIButton
+Automatically opens the passed GUI onClick

+### TeleportGUIButton
+Automatically teleports a player onClick

+### CommandGUIButton
+Automatically executes a command for a player on click

+### BackGUIButton
+Basically a SwitchGUIButton but with a specific ItemStack